 - Symptoms present at school, work, or home

-- The disturbance causes significant impairment in social, occupational, and academic functioning
+- The disturbance causes significant impairment in social, occupational, and academic functioning.

-- The disorder is not accounted for by any other behavior disorder
+- The disorder is not accounted for by any other behavior disorder.

 Treatment / Management

-Pharmacological therapy remains the mainstay of treatment for patients suffering from ADHD.
-It is divided into two major categories which fall into stimulants or non-stimulants.
+Pharmacological therapy remains the mainstay of treatment for patients who have ADHD.
+It is divided into two major categories, which fall into stimulants or non-stimulants.
 Stimulants are further broken into amphetamines and methylphenidates.
 Both types of stimulants block the reuptake of dopamine at the presynaptic membranes and postsynaptic membranes.
 Amphetamines also directly release dopamine.
 Stimulants are the mainstay of treatment for ADHD.
 They are effective in about 70% of patients.
 There is a number needed to treat of 2.
-There are multiple formulations of each subtype of stimulants including immediate-release and extended-release, long-acting, or sustained release.
+There are multiple formulations of each subtype of stimulants, including immediate-release and extended-release, long-acting, or sustained release.
 Side effects of stimulants include changes in blood pressure, decreasing appetite and sleep, and risk of dependency.
 However, there is an increased risk of substance use in patients with ADHD and studies show treating with a stimulant decreases their overall lifetime risk of substance abuse.
 Because stimulants are controlled substances, providers often are hesitant to use them.
 However, repeated evidence has shown how imperative it is to try stimulants in ADHD.

 There have been concerns regarding stimulant use in patients with seizures.
-However recent studies showed that stimulant use for ADHD is safe in epilepsy
+However, recent studies showed that stimulant use for ADHD is safe in epilepsy.

 There can be an increase in the frequency of tics in patients with ADHD and Tic disorders.
 Adding alpha agonists may help to reduce tics.

 Of the non-stimulant option, there are also two types: antidepressants and alpha agonists.
-Within the antidepressant category, atomoxetine is is the best known, and works as a selective norepinephrine reuptake inhibitor.
+Within the antidepressant category, atomoxetine is is the best known and works as a selective norepinephrine reuptake inhibitor.
 It is known to be effective in many trials as a treatment option for ADHD, though not nearly as effective as stimulants.
 It also has minimal antidepressant effects.
 It is often used in children who don't tolerate stimulants or have anxiety.
-Other antidepressants include bupropion, which targets dopamine and serotonin, and TCAs which are the last choice options.
+Other antidepressants include bupropion, which targets dopamine and serotonin, and TCAs, which are the last choice options.
 These work by targeting norepinephrine.

 Lastly, alpha agonists such as clonidine and guanfacine can be used as an effective treatment for ADHD.
 However, these are associated with multiple cardiovascular effects like lowering blood pressure, sedation (clonidine more than guanfacine), weight gain, dizziness, etc. They are found to be more effective in younger children than adults.